tsantzi/lij/README.md

 LiJ is an interpreter capable of executing Interaction Models (IMs) described in the Lightweight Coordination Calculus (LCC).
 It is written in Java, and supports external constraint method providers using a (very small!) number of Java interfaces.

 This is an early, research release, so the bundled documentation on LCC is severely lacking (read: non-existent).
 I assume that, if you're using this, you are familiar with LCC.
-If not, then for the time being you can get an idea by visiting the OpenKnowledge site at www.openk.org and reading the page at "The OK System" -> "Being an OK User" -> "Using LCC".
+If not, then for the time being you can get an idea by visiting the OpenKnowledge site and reading the page at "The OK System" -> "Being an OK User" -> "Using LCC".